knpuniversity/javascript/knpu/ep3-webpack/code-splitting.md

 ```

 Yes!
 It's happy!
 Back in the browser, bring up the network tab and refresh.
 Ok, I'll
 clear this out.
-Now, type a really long filename.
+Now, type a really long username.

 Woh!
 Check it out!
 I don't see the error message... but it *did* make an AJAX request
 for a script tag!
 And look inside!
 Yea!
 This is our code-split module!